 The first thing to do is figure out if you qualify for a premium subsidy or cost-sharing subsidy based on your household income.
 If you do, you’ll definitely want to get your health insurance through the exchange, because that’s the only way the subsidies are available.

 Bronze plans will cover roughly 60 percent of costs, Silver plans 70 percent, Gold plans 80 percent, and Platinum plans 90 percent.
-For people under age 30 or those with hardship exemptions (which includes people whose coverage was cancelled because it didn’t comply with the ACA), catastrophic plans are also available.
-Subsidies are not available to offset the cost of catastrophic plans however, so only a very small percentage of enrollees have selected them in 2014 and 2015.
+For people under age 30 or those with hardship exemptions, catastrophic plans are also available.
+Subsidies are not available to offset the cost of catastrophic plans however, so only a very small percentage of enrollees have selected them thus far.